vasudevan-s/Cucumber-Sample/README.md

     Selenium 4.x or any newer version
     ReportNG (new and improved - https://github.com/sdrss/reportNG?tab=readme-ov-file)

-To run from terminal using Maven, mvn clean test -Dthreads=<number of devices/browsers> -Dsuites=src/test/resources/Mobile.xml
+To run from terminal using Maven, mvn clean test -Dthreads=<number of devices> -Dsuites=src/test/resources/Mobile.xml

 The intent of this project is for illustrative purposes only.
 The code can be freely used and modified as needed.